-Welcome to the sixteenth edition of the newsletter from the Goldington Academy Safeguarding Team.
+Welcome to the fourteenth edition of the safeguarding newsletter from the Goldington Academy safeguarding team.
 Our aim is to bring you all the latest, relevant help and advice on issues that we feel will be of importance to you.

-In this issue, the main focus is on Neglect and the risks of vaping synthetic cannabinoids.
-Goldington Academy staff are trained to spot neglect and the risks of drug use are covered through the Life Skills curriculum and assembly programme.
+In this issue, the main focus is on Neglect and Vaping synthetic cannabinoids.
+We teach our pupils the dangers of drug use through our Life Skills Curriculum and through our wider assembly programme.